More Mining Is Needed for a Decarbonized WorldBy Paloma Duran | Thu, 05/27/2021 - 10:23

 The yellow metal is unique as it can be used for many purposes; it is a financial asset, luxury metal and an essential component for industrial and technological applications.
 Gold as an industrial metal plays an important role in green technologies.
-Isabelle Ramdoo, Deputy Director of The Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development, explained to MBN that although gold is not classified as a strategic climate mineral by the World Bank, the range of its applications suggests that it plays an important role in the development of technology, including those necessary to mitigate climate change.
-Ramdoo explained that gold is an excellent conductor and can also be used in many applications to help reduce GHG emissions in other industries.
-For example, gold nanoparticles are needed to improve the performance of hydrogen fuel cells and PV panels, allowing for more clean energy sources to be created.
+“While gold is not specifically classified as a 'climate smart' strategic mineral by the World Bank, and has not been identified as a critical raw material by major producers of green technologies, the range of scientific and technological applications suggests that it plays an important role in technological advances to mitigate climate change,” said Isabelle Ramdoo, Deputy Director of the Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development.

 The global economy is expected to enter a new commodity super-cycle as the green revolution strengthened during the COVID-19 pandemic.
-Green metals have recently hit record prices and are expected to continue to grow as green initiatives are further promoted.
+Green metals prices have recently hit record highs and are expected to continue to rise as green initiatives are further promoted.
 Mark Lewis, Chief Sustainability Strategist at BNP Paribas Asset Management, told The Guardian, that the next three decades will create a super-cycle in investments, especially in clean energy infrastructure, transportation, and “everything else that is required to make the green transition possible.”